 And be equally as error-prone…

-Even though they come with the risk of regular eggings, these are undoubtedly attractive salaries.
-But the financial benefits don’t just end there - Corbyn and co get pensions, too.
+Even though they come with the risk of regular eggings (remember these politicians left with egg on their faces?), these are undoubtedly attractive salaries.
+But the financial benefits don’t just end there - Corbyn and co get generous pensions, too.
 Like millions of savers, MPs are putting cash away for their retirement, but what exactly do their parliamentary pots look like?

 Defined benefit beneficiaries

 MPs save into the Parliamentary Contributory Pension Fund.
-A defined benefit pension scheme, it pays out based on final earnings at retirement, and the number of years MPs have been a member of the fund.
+It’s a defined benefit pension scheme, which pays out based on final earnings at retirement, and the number of years MPs have been a member of the fund.

 To put things into context, only by saving a staggering £300,000 into your pension could you expect to generate a similar income, given current annuity rates on the market.
 And barely anyone has that much saved.
 It’s estimated the average pension pot for a 55-70 year old only sits at £85,000*.

 It’s probably a bit unfair to compare them to us average Joes though, so how do they match up to other aspects of the establishment?